 You may have various reasons to sue a hospital.
 It may be how to sue a hospital for wrongful death, suing a hospital for emotional distress occasioned by misdiagnosis or poor treatment, suing for wrongful discharge from hospital or any other form of negligent treatment.

-Basically, the medical negligence claims process is as follows;
+Basically, the claims process is as follows;

-- Contact your medical negligence solicitor
+- Contact your hospital negligence solicitor

 - Fund your claims